Flood Mitigation Assistance

-- Sub-recipients will submit a Statement of Intent (SOI or Pre-Application Form) for FMA2021 through the Hazard Mitigation Office.
-Last date to submit a SOI for funding considerations is .
+- Sub-recipients will submit a Statement of Intent (SOI or Pre-Application Form) for FMA2023 through the Mitigation Office.
 SOI's received by TEMA after the established due date for SOI submission will be considered late and will not be considered for funding.

 - Upon approval of SOI, eligible Sub-recipients will be required to submit project applications through the FEMA Grants Outcome (FEMA GO), which is the award management system for FMA.

 - Registering and applying for an award under FEMAGO portal is a multi-step process and requires time to complete.
-Sub applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process provided in the Notice of Funding Opportunity NOFO FY 2022.
+Sub applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process provided in the Notice of Funding Opportunity NOFO.